Dessyx/ST10251981_DeslynnFenyes_PROG7311_Part2_Updated/README.md

-# AgriHub
+# 🌱 AgriHub

-## DESCRIPTION
+## 📝 DESCRIPTION

-This project is a Agri-Energy Connect Platform built with ASP.NET Core MVC designe dto brudge the gap between the agricultural sector and green energy technology providers.
+This project is a Agri-Energy Connect Platform built with ASP.NET Core MVC designed to brudge the gap between the agricultural sector and green energy technology providers.
 It provides functionality to manage farmers, products, and categories, while offering a clean UI and dashboard with real-time statistics.

-## GETTING STARTED
+## 🎲 GETTING STARTED
 ### Prerequisites

 - Visual Studio 2022 or later